tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 Review the following points related to the activity:

-* The solution works because it loops over an object that is a sequence (the word "cheer").
+* The solution works because it loops over an object that is a sequence (the word "Python").

 * Strings can be substituted for a range of numbers.